opacity/webinterface/src/components/agreement/terms-of-service.md

 > **2.1.** Our Services
 >
-> > Our Platform enables you to purchase anonymous and private online storage on a private tangle of files that have been chunked and encrypted and are only accessible and decryptable via a handle that is provided solely to you, and which you can share with others at your own discretion.
+> > Our Platform enables you to purchase access to online storage in order to store your personal files, which are encrypted and only accessible and decryptable via an Account Handle and File Handle that are provided solely to you, and which you can share with others at your own discretion.

 > **2.2.** Interruptions and Delays
 >